Roots are very important parts of a plant. They mainly provide anchorage and help in absorption and transport of nutrients from the soil.

-Pneumatophores (Respiratory roots) - Plants such as mangrove which grows in marshy soils, develop some aerial roots.
+Pneumatophores (Respiratory Roots) - Plants such as mangrove which grow in marshy soils, develop some aerial roots.
 They grow vertically up into the air.
 Such roots are called breathing roots or pneumatophores.
 They appear as conical spikes.
-Each such root has numerous pores called lenticels at the tips through which gases diffuse in and out.
+Each such root has numerous pores called lenticels at the tips through which gasses diffuse in and out.
 Example is Rhizophora (mangrove plants) found in Sunderbans of West Bengal.

 Reproductive Roots - Adventitious roots of some plants help in vegetative propagation by developing buds that give rise to new shoots.
 Example is sweet potato.

 Haustoria (Sucking Roots/ Parasitic Roots) - Parasitic plants develop microscopic sucking roots called haustoria that penetrate into the tissues of host plants to derive nutrition.
 The parasitic plants cannot prepare their own food as they lack chlorophyll.
 They have to depend on host plants for nutrients.
 Examples are Dodder (Cuscuta) and Amarbel.

 Prop Roots - In plants such as bamboo and banyan, there are roots hanging downwards from the heavy branches.
 They provide extra support to the stem of the tree.
 They penetrate the soil giving support to the horizontally spreading branches of the tree.
 The roots are long, woody and appear as pillars or columns.
 That is why they are also known as columnar roots.

 These roots also have lenticels for breathing.